-Financial statements amounts that reflect significant accounting estimates and assumptions include revenue recognition, measurement for provisions and liabilities in scope for ASC Topic 326 including credit loss provision for quality assurance receivables, loan receivables and accounts receivable and contract assets as well as expected credit losses for quality assurance commitment, valuation allowance for deferred tax assets, determination of uncertain tax positions, and valuation of share-based awards.
+Financial statements amounts that reflect significant accounting estimates and assumptions include revenue recognition, measurement for provisions and liabilities in scope for ASC Topic 326 including credit loss provision for quality assurance receivables, loan receivables and accounts receivable and contract assets as well as liability from quality assurance commitment, valuation allowance for deferred tax assets and determination of uncertain tax positions.
 Such accounting estimates are impacted significantly by judgements and assumptions used in the preparation of the Group's consolidated financial statements, and actual results could differ materially from these estimates.
 Changes in estimates are recorded in the period they are identified.